 - C: Compliant

 Based on administering personality assessments to approximately 10,000 people over a 25-year span, gettingpeopleright.com updated these four categories to:

 These categories have been updated to better reflect Marston’s original theory and are also more in step with modern culture.
 Few people today wish to self-identify as ‘compliant’ for instance.
 Nor is the ‘S’ personality type necessarily steady in all circumstances.

 An overview of the S/I disc personality type

 Your unique genius: You create positive, accepting environments for others!

-Counsellors are responsive, dependable, loyal, intuitive, and service-oriented.
-They are highly people focused and may at times feel that they are almost mind readers.
+The S/I disc personality type is responsive, dependable, loyal, intuitive, and service-oriented.
+They are highly people-focused and may at times feel that they almost mind readers.
 They are well-liked, and often involved in the arts and volunteer activities.
-They truly care for others, and love to make them happy.
+They truly care for others and love to make them happy.
 They are observant, quick to step in to assist others, and like to see and hope for the best in everyone.

 - Over commitment (hard for them to say ‘no’)

 - Can have their goodness taken advantage of